 Being productive every day is not only important for your professional life, but it also helps boost self-satisfaction.
-It does not matter whether you commute to an office or you have a home-based office, living a life that is disciplined and ensuring your days count is critical to help you feel you have accomplished your goals.
+It does not matter whether you commute to an office or you have a home-based office, living a life that is disciplined and ensuring your day counts is critical to help you feel you have accomplished your goals.

-There are several life hacks that you can add into your daily routine to boost your productivity.
+There are several life hacks that you can add to your daily routine to boost your productivity.

 2. Ignore Your Social Media